Vikeo/2022-CSharp/README.md

-# Python Starterkit Considition 2022
+# CSharp Starterkit Considition 2022
 This is the StarterKit for Considition 2022 which will help you get going as quickly as possible with the competition.

 - **The Main Program:** This is where we run the main parts.
 There is an example solver implemented, Solver, which you can try out of the box.